nawidayima/IPHR_Direction/project-plan.md

 * **Theory of Change:** We'd like to detect when models reason unfaithfully—a prerequisite for catching deceptive alignment.

 * **Observation:** Models engage in post-hoc rationalization, inventing plausible justifications for predetermined conclusions (Arcuschin et al.).
-This can be invisible in CoT text (Chen et al.: reward hacking rarely verbalized).
+CoT text is insufficient for monitoring: models frequently don't verbalize the factors actually influencing their answers (Chen et al., 2025; faithfulness 1-39% across hint types).
+Chen et al. explicitly suggests activation probing as a promising future direction.

 * **North Star:** Detect unfaithful reasoning at the activation level, where surface text cannot hide it.